 After this, you will have to write down a short description of your product here as shown in the image below.

 Now that you have assigned a price to your product and also have described it, you need to upload an image of your product too.
 This image will be shown in your store catalog.
 Here is how you can set your product image.

 If you want your customers to find your product then it is recommended to add tags related to your product.
 Adding Product Tags is optional but highly recommended.

 Next, you have to add categories to your product so that it becomes easy to search for it.
 You can add the category here as shown in the image below.

 The last and final step is to publish your product by clicking on the publish button.

 Here is a demo product for you that I created while following the above steps.
 Hope it helps!

 Set Up Payments

-After adding products to your online store you need to visit your WooCommerce home in your dashboard and then you’ll see the first two options been checked as you completed it.
+After adding products to your online store you need to visit your WooCommerce home in your dashboard and then you’ll see the first option being checked as you completed it.
 Now you need to work on other available options.

 In this guide, I’ll be helping you out with the basics things that will help beginners to start selling their products online.
-So, the next step is to set up a payments method.
+So, the next step is to set up a payment method.